epogrebnyak/cbr-db/issues/risks/vulnerabilitites.md

 and
 mysqlimport: Error: 1366, Incorrect integer value: '\xD0\x9A\xD0\xBE\xD0\xB4\x0D' for column 'line' at row 1, when using table: balance_line_name

 - depends on GROUP_CONCAT for dumping CSV files with columns
 L: Is this still used?
-Found not references for GROUP_CONCAT outside the abandoned folder
+Found not references for GROUP_CONCAT outside the abandoned folder.
+EP: it is part of stored SQL procedures

+- bankform.py import alloc and bankform.py import tables are a weakness

+- saparate into general database access functions and script-specific functions?

 private_form_txt.py
 ---------------------